 Newer cars, especially electric vehicles, come with heaps of safety features.
 You know, the usual blind-spot monitoring, or side airbags, pretty much comes as standard these days!

 Features like automatic emergency braking, forward collision warning and lane departure avoidance are safety features many modern cars benefit from.

+Older cars tend to be more problematic, especially if they haven’t been maintained properly.
 According to the AA, the typical causes of breakdowns are related to:

 When it comes to car subscription, similar to other financing options, you can generally pick a new car, with a new engine, that's more efficient - it could work out a better deal in the long run!
 What other reasons to subscribe do you need?

 In the best-case scenario, your car is just not as efficient as newer modern cars and you're finding yourself at the pump more often than you'd like.
 Considering the current energy crisis, you may even consider an electric car, and an EV energy tariff for your home, so you can save money on fuel.

 In the worst-case scenario, it could be due to a potentially costly fault with the car or the engine robbing its efficiency.
 If such a fault appears on a subscription car, you'll be covered and you won't be out of pocket.
 Is it a no-brainer?
 Keep reading.